 1 tained by the entity for the fiscal year preceding the 2 fiscal year for which the entity receives the grant.
-3 (h) SUPPORT OF A NATIONAL PUBLIC HEALTH AC-4 CREDITATION PROGRAM.- 5 GENERAL.-The IN Secretary, acting (1)6 through the Director of the Centers for Disease 7 Control and Prevention, shall- 8 (A) support continued development, and 9 periodic review and updating of standards for 10 accreditation of State, territorial, local, or tribal 11 health departments for the purpose of advanc-12 ing the quality and performance of such depart-13 ments with an emphasis on core public health 14 infrastructure; 15 (B) implement a program to accredit such 16 health departments in accordance with such 17 standards; and 18 (C) beginning in fiscal year 2024, ensure 19 that any entity receiving a grant under sub-20 section (b) is accredited as described in sub-21 paragraph (A) or meets another standard of ac-22 countability specific to public health infrastruc-23 ture, subject to paragraph (2).
+3 (h) SUPPORT OF A NATIONAL PUBLIC HEALTH AC-4 CREDITATION PROGRAM.- 5 GENERAL.-The acting IN Secretary, (1)6 through the Director of the Centers for Disease Control and Prevention, shall- 7 8 (A) support continued development, and 9 periodic review and updating of standards for 10 accreditation of State, territorial, local, or tribal 11 health departments for the purpose of advanc-12 ing the quality and performance of such depart-13 ments with an emphasis on core public health 14 infrastructure; 15 (B) implement a program to accredit such 16 health departments in accordance with such 17 standards; and 18 (C) beginning in fiscal year 2025, ensure 19 that any entity receiving a grant under sub-20 section (b) is accredited as described in sub-21 paragraph (A) or meets another standard of ac-22 countability specific to public health infrastruc-23 ture, subject to paragraph (2).

-1 (2) WAIVERS.-The Secretary may waive the 2 requirement under paragraph $(1)(C)$ with respect 3 to- 4 (A) any individual entity until fiscal year 5 2026; or 6 (B) after fiscal year 2026, any individual 7 entity that demonstrates that it would be a sig- 8 nificant hardship to comply with such require- 9 ment.
-10 (3) COOPERATIVE AGREEMENT.-The Secretary 11 may enter into a cooperative agreement with a pri- 12 vate nonprofit entity to carry out this subsection.
-13 (i) REPORT.-The Secretary shall submit to the Com- 14 mittee on Health, Education, Labor, and Pensions of the 15 Senate and the Committee on Energy and Commerce of 16 the House of Representatives an annual report on 17 progress being made to accredit entities under subsection 18 (h), including- 19 (1) a strategy, including goals and objectives, 20 for accrediting entities under subsection (h) and 21 achieving the purpose described in subsection $(h)(1)$; 22 and 23 (2) identification of gaps in research related to 24 core public health infrastructure and recommenda- 25 tions of priority areas for such research.
+1 (2) WAIVERS.-The Secretary may waive the 2 requirement under paragraph $(1)(C)$ with respect 3 to- 4 (A) any individual entity until fiscal year 5 2027; or 6 (B) after fiscal year 2027, any individual 7 entity that demonstrates that it would be a sig- 8 nificant hardship to comply with such require- 9 ment.
+10 (3) Cooperative agreement.-The Secretary 11 may enter into a cooperative agreement with a pri- 12 vate nonprofit entity to carry out this subsection.
+13 (i) REPORT.-The Secretary shall submit to the Com- 14 mittee on Health, Education, Labor, and Pensions of the 15 Senate and the Committee on Energy and Commerce of 16 the House of Representatives an annual report on 17 progress being made to accredit entities under subsection 18 (h).
+Such report shall include- 19 (1) a strategy, including goals and objectives, 20 for accrediting entities under subsection (h) and 21 achieving the purpose described in subsection $(h)(1)$; 22 (2) a list of funding recipients and the amounts 23 received, including directly funded entities under 24 subsection $(b)(1)$, as well as local health departments that receive funding in accordance with sub section (d)(2)(C);